 Pro Tip: Send personal texts!
 Avoiding group text messages shows your donors how important your GoFundMe is to you

-If you have not added email addresses to your GoFundMe account yet, be sure to do so.
-If you have reached the contact limit, it is time to start sending individual messages.
-Though each of your emails can have the same general message, it is important to customise each email to include the person’s name, as well as a personal reason as to why you are getting in touch with them.
-This can be as simple as, “I love seeing you at lunch every day!” to, “I am excited to see you at the neighbourhood bbq this weekend.”
+If you haven't added any email addresses to your GoFundMe account yet, don't forget to do so!
+If you have reached the contact limit, it's time to start sending individual messages.
+Although each of your emails can have the same general message, it's important to customise each email to include the person's name as well as a personal reason as to why you are getting in touch with them.
+This can be as simple as, "I love seeing you at lunch every day!" or "I'm looking forward to seeing you at book club on Monday evening!"

 Still not sure what to say?
 See: 9 Message Templates to Send Right Now

 Pro Tip: Create the body of your email in an email draft and copy and paste it for each new email.
-That way, you can easily send multiple personal emails without needing to rewrite the majority of your content.
+This means that you can easily send multiple personal emails without having to rewrite the majority of your content.

-Social events are a great way to share your GoFundMe with people who you might not be friends with on social media, or people that share the same interests as you.
-Feel free to share your story with colleagues at networking events, with your friends at happy hour, with your classmates at lunch or really anywhere.
-It is important to remember that people do not know how to help unless they are asked, so spreading the word is the best way to do that.
+Social events are a great way to share your GoFundMe with people who you might not be friends with on social media or people that have the same interests as you.
+Feel free to share your story with colleagues at networking events, with your friends at happy hour, with other students at lunch or anywhere really!
+Don't forget that people do not know how to help unless they are asked, so spreading the word is the best way to do that.

 Honesty is the best policy

-Sharing your story honestly, using whatever communication method you are most comfortable with, is the best way to receive support.
+Sharing your story honestly – using whichever form of communication you're most comfortable with – is the best way to receive support.
 Your supporters appreciate helping the most when they can tell how much their help is genuinely needed.